oils-for-unix/oils/doc/ref/chap-builtin-func.md

     (Int)    1

 Given a string, `Int()` will attempt to convert the string to a base-10 integer.
-The base can be overriden by calling with a second argument.
+The base can be overridden by calling with a second argument.

     $ = int('10')
     (Int)   10